You want smart political talk without the meltdowns?

 I have no idea.

-It's not even worth hearing from him anyway, because you can't understand him anymore.
+It's not even worth hearing from him anyway because you can't understand him anymore.

-Uh but Jen Saki is saying that Joe Biden is heartbroken.
+But Jensaki is saying that Joe Biden is heartbroken.

-My bet is right now this is a heartbroken president in the White House who is worried about his son.
+My bet is right now, this is a heartbroken president in the White House who is worried about his son.

-I wonder if if they had the same compassion when the sons and the daughter of Donald Trump were being investigated over a hoax that was perpetuated in large part by her network.
+I wonder if they had the same compassion when the sons and the daughter of Donald Trump were being investigated over a hoax that was perpetuated in large part by her network.

-Wonder if there's any compassion.
+I wonder if there's any compassion.

 I wonder if it goes both ways.